-Since 1998, I’ve been a writer/editor for the United Methodist Church’s Baltimore-Washington regional office, based in Columbia, Md.
-I write stories and articles for the bimonthly newspaper, the UMConnection, for the Web site, and I am editor and writer of the weekly e-connection, with the primary text on the Web site at www.bwcumc.org/news/e-connection.
+From 1998 until her death in October 2019, Linda was a writer/editor for the United Methodist Church’s Baltimore-Washington regional office, based in Columbia, Md.
+She wrote stories and articles for the bimonthly newspaper, the UMConnection, for the Web site, and was the editor and writer of the weekly e-connection, with the primary text on the Web site at www.bwcumc.org/news/e-connection.

 Nearly all of the several positions I’ve held over the years have dealt with hunger and poverty in one way or another.
 These include:

 - From 1993-1999, I was senior editor for the now defunct DIVERSITY magazine, a publication on biodiversity that dealt a lot with agricultural research.

 - From 1991-1993, I was co-director of the International Voluntary Services, an overseas development organization that placed volunteers in other countries, primarily Vietnam and Laos, but many others to a lesser degree, which folded in 2003 after almost 50 years.